mitsuba-renderer/drjit/docs/what.rst

    does this avoid loading and storing temporaries: it also makes it easy to parallelize the program on compute accelerators.

-This is just a toy example, but the key mechanism shown in the example scales:
+This is just a toy example, but the idea that it demonstrates is general.
-Dr.Jit can trace large and complicated programs with side effects, loops, conditionals, polymorphic indirection, atomic memory operations, texture fetches, hardware-accelerated ray tracing operations, etc. The principle is always the same: the system captures what operations are needed to calculate a result, postponing them for as long as possible.
+Dr.Jit can trace large and complicated programs with side effects, loops, conditionals, polymorphic indirection, atomic memory operations, texture fetches, ray tracing operations, etc. The principle is always the same: the system captures what operations are needed to calculate a result, postponing them for as long as possible.

 Users of `JAX <https://github.com/google/jax>`__ may find this familiar: JAX combines tracing with tensor-based optimizations for machine learning workloads.
 JAX is generally amazing, but we find that its optimization often tend to backfire in large non-ML workloads, causing `crashes or timeouts
 <https://rgl.s3.eu-central-1.amazonaws.com/media/papers/Jakob2022DrJit.pdf>`__.
-Dr.Jit is tiny in comparison (~20K LOC for the compiler part versus > 1 million for the JAX XLA backend) and what it does is simple: it really just captures and later replays computation in parallel without trying to be overly clever about it.
+Dr.Jit is tiny compared to JAX (~20K LOC for the compiler part versus > 1 million for the JAX XLA backend) and what it does is simple: it really just captures and later replays computation in parallel without trying to be overly clever about it.

-With this added context, let's revisit the previous example line by line to examine the differences.
-The first one imports the library into an abbreviated ``dr`` namespace containing all functions.
+With this added context, let's revisit the previous example line by line to examine the differences in more detail.
+The first line imports the library into an abbreviated ``dr`` namespace containing all functions.

 .. code-block:: python

    import drjit as dr

-Just below, there was a second
+Just below, there is a second ``import`` statement that requires an
-``import`` statement that requires an explanation:
+explanation:

 .. code-block:: python